mangel0111/Valkyrie/Readme.md

-Red Social
+Valkyrie

-Web site created to manage the events and people of the office.
+Web site created to manage the tools of AppDirect.

 Build with React 15.3.2